jeevanpillay/jp-mesh-processing/README.md

   - [ ] Set up apps/www website for project documentation
   - [ ] Develop web-based visualization for mesh and SDF converted files
   - [ ] Ensure fast and easy access to visualizations and documentation
+- [ ] Review and update dependencies:
+  - [ ] Remove unused dependencies from requirements.txt and setup files
+  - [ ] Verify the necessity of 'rtree' and remove if unused
+  - [ ] Ensure 'pymeshlab' and 'pyvista' are properly utilized in the codebase

 ## License